 |---|---|---|

-| Capsule CRM + Transpond | UK SMEs needing CRM and email marketing | ~£20–40/month for a small team |
+| Capsule CRM + Transpond | UK SMEs needing CRM and email marketing | From £14/user/month (billed in GBP) |

-| Pipedrive | Sales-led businesses, pipeline focus | £12.50/user/month |
+| Pipedrive | Sales-led businesses, pipeline focus | From ~$14/user/month (billed in USD) |

-| Zoho CRM | Broader feature needs, tighter budget | £12/user/month |
+| Zoho CRM | Broader feature needs, tighter budget | From ~$14/user/month (billed in USD) |

-| ActiveCampaign | Automation-first, email-heavy teams | ~£15/month (500 contacts) |
+| ActiveCampaign | Automation-first, email-heavy teams | From ~$15/month (500 contacts) |

 | Brevo | Email marketing with basic CRM | Free tier.
 Paid from ~£7/month |